HEP-PBSP/colibri/colibri/doc/sphinx/source/tutorials/running_fits/running_mc_replica.rst

     max_epochs: 300                        # The max number of epochs in Monte Carlo training.
     mc_validation_fraction: 0.2            # The fraction of the data used for validation in Monte Carlo training.

-    mc_initialiser_settings:               # The initialiser for Monte Carlo training.
+    param_initialiser_settings:               # The initialiser for Monte Carlo training.
         type: uniform
         bounds:
             alpha_gluon: [-0.1, 1]